Vidulum (VDL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vidulum Historical Price

-According to the latest data gathered on Vidulum live price page, the current price of Vidulum is 0.00372397USD.
-The circulating supply of Vidulum(VDL) is 18.77M VDL , giving it a market capitalization of $69.91K.
+According to the latest data gathered on Vidulum live price page, the current price of Vidulum is 0USD.
+The circulating supply of Vidulum(VDL) is 18.77M VDL , giving it a market capitalization of $1.88K.

 The Vidulum Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VDL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.